zimolzak/active-learning/Readme.md

 This is related to multiple other problems and prior work.
 *OMOP (or other data models) [needs expansion on this item].*
 The LOINC standard has been developed to identify clinical laboratory test results; previous authors have described mapping their local data to this standard.
-(Khan AN, Griffith SP, Moore C, Russell D, Rosario AC Jr, Bertolli J. Standardizing laboratory data by mapping to LOINC.
-J Am Med Inform Assoc.
-2006 May-Jun;13(3):353-5.)
+(Khan)
-Mappings of local laboratory tests to LOINC may be erroneous, as well (Lin MC, Vreeman DJ, McDonald CJ, Huff SM.
-Correctness of Voluntary LOINC Mapping for Laboratory Tests in Three Large Institutions.
-AMIA Annu Symp Proc.
-2010 Nov 13;2010:447-51.).
+Mappings of local laboratory tests to LOINC may be erroneous, as well (Lin).
 Previous authors have faced similar lab result harmonization problems.
 For example, the Mini-Sentinel program had to take clinical laboratory results from twelve diverse data partners and deal with inconsistent units and LOINC availability, among other challenges addressed by hands-on quality checking.
-(Raebel MA, Haynes K, Woodworth TS, Saylor G, Cavagnaro E, Coughlin KO, Curtis LH, Weiner MG, Archdeacon P, Brown JS.
-Electronic clinical laboratory test results data tables: lessons from Mini-Sentinel.
-Pharmacoepidemiol Drug Saf.
-2014 Jun;23(6):609-18.)
+(Raebel)
 *non medicine stuff?
-Tamr etc?? & 1 other? [needs expansion]* (Held, Stonebraker, Davenport, Ilyas, Brodie, Palmer, Markarian.
-Getting Data Right.
-2016.
-O'Reilly Media, Sebastopol, CA.)
-*HSR-DATA list search [needs expansion]*
+Tamr etc?? & 1 other? [needs expansion]* (Held) *HSR-DATA list search [needs expansion]*

 Objective